samarchie/urban-optim/README.md

 > Archie, S. W,.
 Fleming, J. N., & Logan, T. M. (2020).
 Multi-Criterion Spatial Optimisation of Christchurch's Urban Development. *Proceedings of the University of Canterbury Civil and Natural Resources Engineering Research Conference 2020*

-This package aims to find an optimal, or a series of optimal, scenarios that are better for a range of attributes (known as objective functions).
+This package aims to find an optimal, or a series of optimal, scenarios of urban development plans that are better for a range of attributes (known as objective functions).

 ### Built With
-**Python 3.8 in the following modules:**
+**Python 3.8 with the following modules:**

 * []() geopandas
 * []() deap